 Summary of teaching

-30 hours of blended learning made up predominantly of an intensive, residential workshop with further materials provided via a virtual learning environment supported by online reading and webinar support.
+30 hours of blended learning made up predominantly of an intensive workshop with further materials provided via a virtual learning environment supported by online reading and webinar support.
 The workshop is advertised in the AGCAS training calendar as Challenges of Careers Work in Higher Education.

 Module timing and duration

-Normally, this module runs twice a year, the first residential in June and the second in July.
+Normally, this module runs twice a year, the first delivery in June and the second in July.
 Participants are allowed 5 months to complete.